 Instructions

-- Once the chicken is cooked, separate the chicken from the broth and transfer into the plate.
-Set aside.
+- Once the chicken is cooked, separate it from the broth and set it aside.

 Assembling the Maqluba